This is the second of three steps that are required to get your account ready to use Jane’s Insurance features:

 💡Pro Tip: A Procedure’s Allowed Amount is not sent to the insurer (the default Billed Amount is!) when billing the insurer through Jane’s Electronic Submission (EDI) feature.
 Allowed Amounts are only used as the basis for Co-insurance % calculations and internal invoicing.

-Previously within Jane, Coinsurance was calculated as a dollar value amount, but Coinsurance can now be calculated as a percentage the time of service.
+Previously within Jane, Coinsurance was calculated as a dollar value amount, but Coinsurance can now be calculated as a percentage at the time of service.

 Default Modifiers will automatically apply when adding the code to a visit.
 If you’d like to assign multiple default modifiers to a procedure code, just be sure to separate each two-character modifier with a space.